klauer/epics-sumo-mirror/doc/reference-sumo.rst

 - make       - create configuration file
 - standalone - create configuration for "standalone" builds
 - local      - create configuration for "local" builds
+- new        - create a new configuration file from one of the provided templates

 You get help on each subcommand with::